-Investigators are considering the possibility that the suspect may also be responsible for another fatal stabbing that occurred just blocks away.
+Investigators are considering the possibility the suspect may be responsible for another fatal stabbing that occurred just two days earlier and blocks away.

 Tanaya Copeland, 18, was found in the same neighborhood Friday night, unconscious and unresponsive with multiple stab wounds to her torso.
 Copeland was pronounced dead at a nearby hospital, police said.